codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the guy who invented Lifesavers?
-They say he made a mint.
+Where do bees go to the bathroom?
+The BP station.

 ## Daily Trivia

-The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
+According to the International System of Units, how many bytes are in a kilobyte of RAM?
- 1. Marshall Islands
+ 1. 512
- 2. Tuvalu
+ 2. 1024
- 3. Micronesia
+ 3. 1000
- 4. Fiji
+ 4. 500

 <details>
   <summary>Answer</summary>
-  Micronesia
+  1000
 </details>